James-HoneyBadger/Colossal_StoryWorks/docs/developer-guides/ENHANCED_PARSER_GUIDE.md

 ## Natural Language Understanding

-The Adventure Construction Set now includes an enhanced parser that understands natural language commands!
+The Colossal StoryWorks now includes an enhanced parser that understands natural language commands!

 ### Examples of Natural Language: